Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Exotic actions of on

-In particular, since $f_s$ is $\PU(1,1)$-equivariant, in order to show that the Toledo invariant $i_{\rho_s}$ vanishes, it is enough to show that $\omega_s (df_s( v), df_s (Jv))=0$ for a vector $v\in T_0\mathbf D$ (here $J$ denotes the complex structure of the disk).
+We prove the stronger fact that $f_s$ is a totally real equivariant harmonic map, that is $\omega_s (df_s( v), df_s (Jv))=0$ for some vector $v\in T_0\mathbf D$ (here $J$ denotes the complex structure of the disk, which we identify as the corresponding element in $\U(1)<\SU(1,1)$).
 For this purpose, we consider the one parameter subgroup of hyperbolic elements

 whose axis contains 0.
 Let us denote by $\gamma:\R^+\to \mathbf D$ the geodesic $\gamma(t)=g_t\cdot 0$, and let $v=\gamma’(0)$.
 In order to compute the image $df_s( v)$, we will compute $\left.\frac{\rm d}{{\rm d} t}\right|_{t=0}\pi_s(g_t)\cdot x$.
 Observe that $\pi_s(g_t)\cdot x$ is the vector space generated by the real and imaginary part of the function $\pi_s(g_t)\cdot z$ (where, for ease of calculation, we extend the action of $\pi_s$ to the Hilbert space $\LL^2(\SS^1,\C)$).